alionapi/CSE221-assignment-5/README.md

 # CSE221-assignment-5
 CSE221: Data Structures | Fall 2024 | Shortest Way to a Cat

-# CSE221 Programming Assignment #5

-Shortest Way to a Cat

-## Overview

 A C++ implementation of graph-based shortest path search using Dijkstra's algorithm.
 The project models the UNIST campus as a weighted undirected graph and finds the shortest path from a starting location to a cat's location using a custom graph representation and a heap-based priority queue.

 ## Features